18 Essential Oils for Cough and Cold from Young Living

 Steam distilled from the flowering plants in Spain, thyme has a spicy, warm, herbaceous aroma that is both powerful and penetrating.
 Thyme can also help relieve joint or muscle pain associated with sprains, strains & rheumatoid arthritis, in addition to reducing cough and cold symptoms.

 For more information on how essential oils can be used, check out the Natural Remedies Guide from Young Living Canada.
-If you want to get your hands on these oils for 24% off the retail price, read this!

 (Note: These specific Young Living Essential Oils have been confirmed to reduce the symptoms of cough or cold according to Health Canada.
 All the essential oils described in this post from Young Living have been approved in Canada as Natural Health Products.
 For those in the USA, please refer to guidelines from the US Food and Drug Administration.)